arcus/education_modules/demystifying_machine_learning/demystifying_machine_learning.md

 - [Assess the feasibility of allocating Medicare funds based on predicted mortality](http://ziadobermeyer.com/wp-content/uploads/2019/09/eolspend.pdf), addressing the question of whether Medicare spending during what turns out to be the last year of life is wasteful from a policy perspective
 - [Automatically extract things like symptoms and history from unstructured notes](https://arxiv.org/pdf/2107.02975.pdf), making complicated EHR (electronic health record) data easier to analyze
 - [Guide clinicians performing radiofrequency ablation](https://pubmed.ncbi.nlm.nih.gov/30939953/)

+To learn more about social implications of problems in big data, read Cathy O'Neil's best selling book [Weapons of Math Destruction](https://www.penguinrandomhouse.com/books/241363/weapons-of-math-destruction-by-cathy-oneil/9780553418835/).

 ## Feedback